jaxcore/bumblebee-hotword/README.md

 bumblebee.setHotword('dragonfly');
 ```

-To have all of the hotwords available at the same time set the hotword to `null` and receive the hotword in the `.start()` callback:
+To have all of the hotwords available at the same time set the hotword to `null` and receive the hotword in the `.on('hotword')` event:

 ```
 bumblebee.setHotword(null);